 Over time, maintaining high levels of insulin in the blood can impair your body’s ability to use it efficiently, spiking blood sugar levels and throwing hormones out of whack.

 Not only is the healing foods diet low in unhealthy ingredients that can contribute to insulin resistance, but it’s also rich in high-fiber, nutrient-dense foods to support better blood sugar control.

 4. Rich in Minimally Processed Ingredients

 Shockingly, some studies estimate that nearly 58 percent of total daily calories in the average American diet come from ultra-processed foods.
 These foods are stripped of their nutritional value and associated with a long list of health issues, including heart disease, cancer and even death.

-All foods included on the Healing Foods Diet are minimally processed, which helps maximize their nutrient content and reduces the risk of adverse health effects associated with other processed ingredients.
+All foods included on the healing foods diet are minimally processed.
+This helps maximize their nutrient content and reduces the risk of adverse health effects associated with other processed ingredients.

 5. Prevents Nutritional Deficiencies

-In addition to promoting healing with whole foods, the Healing Foods Diet also ensures you’re getting the important vitamins, minerals and antioxidants your body needs to support overall health.
+In addition to promoting healing with whole foods, the healing foods diet also ensures you get the important vitamins, minerals and antioxidants your body needs to support overall health.

 Nutritional deficiencies can cause a slew of negative symptoms, including low energy levels, fatigue, anemia, bone loss and brain fog.

 Filling your plate with a variety of foods that promote healing as part of the healing foods diet helps provide important vitamins and minerals to prevent nutritional deficiencies.